 On April 13, 2022, Ottawa City Council approved an Official Plan amendment resulting in the new Manor Park North and South Secondary Plan, added to the Official Plan, to guide the proposed development by Manor Park Estates.
 Manor Park North, located mostly west of St. Laurent Boulevard and north of Hemlock Road, would be developed with low-rise and mid-rise buildings.
 Manor Park South, which mostly includes properties along Brittany Drive, would see more mid-rise and high-rise buildings.
 MPE plans to redevelop about 13 hectares of property over several decades, adding about 3,800 residential units, nearly 10,000 square metres of commercial space and more than 16,000 square metres of park space.

-- No displacement of residents living in the townhouses on the site
+- No displacement of current Manor Park residents

 The CBA Campaign

 This is the first time in Ottawa’s history that Council approval of a development proposal has come with a specific CBA commitment.
 OCBN acknowledges the leadership of Ward 13 Councillor Rawlson King, Lalit Aggarwal- CEO, Manor Park Capital/Holdings/Management, and City staff for embracing the CBA approach to building communities.

 OCBN has collaborated with Councillor King’s office to establish a CBA Working Group, largely comprised of Manor Park residents, to co-create with Mr. Aggarwal a CBA for the project.
 OCBN is facilitating this process and bringing subject matter experts into the discussions.